 Since its inception in 1971, JNT has provided a forum for the theoretical exploration of individual narrative texts and of narrative more generally.
 Current essay submissions should address the intersection of narrative, history, ideology, and culture all broadly defined.
 The editors are particularly interested in essays that rethink narrative theory and those which cross disciplinary boundaries.
 Recent issues have included essays concerned with literary theory, cultural studies and marginalized literary figures and texts.

 · Please omit any references to contributors in the attached essay to ensure blind review.
 Receipt of manuscripts will be confirmed on arrival.

 · Manuscripts must follow the latest edition of the MLA Style Manual .
 The submission should be between 25 and 35 pages, double-spaced with one-inch margins.
 (Keep footnotes to a minimum, incorporating information into the main text wherever possible.)

 · The journal does not accept any manuscripts submitted simultaneously to other publication venues.

 · Include contact information for the contributor(s) in the email itself, including the postal address to which manuscripts can be sent for final review.

-The author is responsible for obtaining permissions for illustrations and/or extracts.
-Photocopies of images are acceptable for submissions, but high-resolution glossy prints or computer files will be necessary upon acceptance.
+· Authors are responsible for copyright permissions and fees for illustrations and/or extracts.
+High-resolution glossy prints or computer files of images will be necessary upon acceptance.